seqscope/cartloader/docs/vignettes/pipelines/xenium.md

 train_width=18                            # define LDA training hexagon width (comma-separated if multiple widths are applied) n_factor=24                               # define number of factors in LDA training (comma-separated if multiple n-factor are applied)

-# s3 path
+# Path to AWS S3 directory
-S3_DIR=/s3/path/to/s3/dir              # Recommend to use DATA_ID as directory name, such as s3://bucket_name/xenium-v1-humanlung-cancer-ffpe
+S3_DIR=/s3/path/to/s3/dir                 # Recommend to use DATA_ID as directory name, such as s3://bucket-name/xenium-v1-humanlung-cancer-ffpe
 ```

-!!! info "How to Define Scaling Factors for Xenium"
+!!! info "How to Define Scaling Factors for Xenium?"

-    The Xenium example data currently used here provides SGE in micrometer units.
-Use define scaling factor from coordinate to micrometer as 1.
+    The Xenium example data currently used here provides SGE in µm.
+Define scaling factor from coordinate to micrometer as 1.

 ## Run Pipelines